-The most obvious career path is to enter a career in general respiratory therapy.
-Most students who enter the program have the goal of acquiring this role after graduation.
+As the most obvious career path is to enter a career in general respiratory therapy, most students who enter the program have the goal of acquiring this role after graduation.
 Students who have completed their respiratory therapy program and earned the RRT National Credential can seek jobs in this field, which is listed in the All Healthcare list of top 10 jobs with an associate’s degree.
 This position also appears on U.S. News’ list of top jobs.

 One of the main goals of any RRT is to gain experience in adult intensive care.
-Today less and less hospitals allow CRTs to enter the ICU areas, reserving this role for professionals with more education in the field.
+Today fewer hospitals allow CRTs to enter the ICU areas, reserving this role for professionals with more education in the field.

 Population growth, an increase in the poverty level, migrations, and poor or no pregnancy care have increased the number of premature babies born who require specialized care to help them overcome conditions that in the past would have not allowed them to survive.
 Childhood asthma and other allergies also contribute to the need for this specialty.